User Community Service Desk Downloads

 false

-If true, hub starts in read-only mode.
-That mode can be later changed via native service switchReadWriteMode, see Native Services, section RW/ROModeSwitchingServices.
+If true, the hub starts in read-only mode.
+That mode can be later changed via the native service switchReadWriteMode.

-In read-only mode, the transactions cannot change the data in repository.
-In cluster installations (several NME instances are running over same DB storage), this flag should be set to true on all read-only nodes.
-At most one node may have this parameter set to false.
+In read-only mode, the transactions cannot change data in the repository.
+In cluster installations, where several NME instances are running over the same database storage, this flag should be set to true on all read-only nodes.
+At most one node can have this parameter set to false.

 nme.vldb.smallDataThreshold